himanshushah05/VisData/README.md

 # 🌤➡🖥 VisData
 VisData is a data monitoring project, where sensor data can be monitored and visualised.
+In some small scale industries, where it is not possible or afforadable to install a proper PLC based system, we can integrate this system.
+This is effectively affordable and with slight modifications can be used to detect industry level signals as well.
 ## 🗒 Description:
 The project includes an ESP32 connected to DHT11 sensor.
 After every 15 minutes, my system wakes up from deep sleep and records the reading and goes to deep sleep again.
 The data is written to google sheets using [IFTTT](https://ifttt.com/explore).
 The google sheets data is further visualized using [Grafana](https://grafana.com/) dashboard.